seiyaku

 During some wedding ceremonies, the mothers (or both parents) of the bride and groom reverently light two small candles, which the bride and groom then use to light a single larger "unity" candle.

-Carrying the flame from their mothers' lights and merging them into a single light, symbolizes the joining of the two families (Gen. 2:24).
-The lighting also invokes the light of Christ and this Light will guide the couple through their married life together (John 8:12).
+Carrying the flame from their parents' lights and merging them into a single flame, symbolizes the joining of the two families (Gen. 2:24).
+The lighting also invokes the Light of Christ, which is hoped will guide the couple through their married life together (John 8:12).

-In contrast to the bride's veil and wedding rings, the so called Unity Candles are not an ancient Pagan or Christian rite; rather a relatively modern idea with increasing popularity since the 1970s.
+In contrast to the bride's veil and wedding rings, the so-called Unity Candles are not an ancient Pagan or Christian rite; rather a relatively modern idea, growing popular since the 1970s.

 That said, the Pastor's Handbook of the Free Methodist Church (USA) says "The custom of having the bride and groom light a unity candle to symbolize their union in Christ is based on an ancient Christian tradition." but gives no details of this "ancient Christian tradition".
 If you can shed light on this, please let us know!